Veganism and a Resource-Based Economic System are the Future(if we are to survive as a viable, thriving world)

-The human race is, and has been for over a generation, in the middle of a revolutionary paradigm shift in consciousness, one that will only change our entire global civilization for the better - a New World.
+The human race is, and has been for over a generation, in the middle of a revolutionary paradigm shift in consciousness, one that will only change our entire global civilization for the better.

 Looking through history, it's very clear that the world has undergone many of these shifts.
 A paradigm shift is a fundamental change in approach or underlying assumptions.
 For example, when Pythagoras proposed that the Earth was round instead of flat, the foundation of science and people's understanding of the world was completely changed.
 Similarly, when the Industrial Revolution took place there was a complete shift in manufacturing, lifestyle, and economics.
 A paradigm shift will literally shake a society, or an entire civilization to its core, by making it veer off its current path, and driving it toward a new one.
 Though it might appear the opposite in the corporate controlled mainstream news, it appears that the entire world is right in the middle of a global paradigm shift.